 According to Peterson, P. P., & Fabozzi, F. J. (1999) financial analysis is just such a tool, its results are clear and understandable, contribute to the formation of the evaluator's understanding of the processes in the activities of the company.
 The added benefit of financial analysis is that its results are numeric, so it is permissible application of mathematical and statistical approaches to the transfer of these results on the value of the business.
 A set of indicators of financial analysis can be unambiguously interpreted, so the analysis results can be brought to a form understandable to a person who is not a professional appraiser or a financial analyst.
-This becomes especially important in view of the fact that the users of the assessment report can be people without knowledge and experience, associated with the financial analysis of the enterprise.
-The general definition of financial analysis is as follows: financial analysis (microeconomic) - a set of analytical procedures based on as a rule, on publicly available information of a financial nature and designed to assess the condition and effectiveness of use the economic potential of the company, as well as management decisions in regarding the optimization of its activities or participation in it.
+This becomes especially important in view of the fact that the users of the assessment report can be people without knowledge and experience, associated with the financial analysis (microeconomic) - a set of analytical procedures based on as a rule, on publicly available information of a financial nature and designed to assess the condition and effectiveness of use the economic potential of the company, as well as management decisions in regarding the optimization of its activities or participation in it.